M3-org/awesome-metaverse/README.md

 - [The Great Online Game](https://www.notboring.co/p/the-great-online-game) - Blog post about the multiplayer meta game of the Internet
 - [A Primer on VR & the Blockchain](https://medium.com/@kentbye/a-primer-on-vr-the-blockchain-20-big-ideas-about-the-decentralized-metaverse-c0f4c5e204f9) - 20 Big Ideas about the Decentralized Metaverse by Kent Bye
 - [CC0 Compendium](https://jpg.space/0x08ceb8bba685ee708c9c4c65576837cbe19b9dea/CC0-Compendium) - curated selection of resources about CC0 NFT projects
+- [7 Essential Ingredients of a Metaverse](https://future.com/7-essential-ingredients-of-a-metaverse/) - Article by a16z on what distinguishes virtual worlds from an open metaverse
+- [Metaversal | Bankless](https://metaversal.banklesshq.com/) - a top newsletter about crypto and metaverse by William M. Peaster

 ## White Papers